24 October 2023

 Where the electrical equipment has a flexible lead and plug assembly, such as a vacuum cleaner, and is intended to be connected to the UK public electricity supply by means of a socket outlet conforming to BS 1363, the economic operator must ensure that that plug is a correctly fitted standard plug fitted with a BS 1362 fuse, or is a correctly fitted non-UK plug conforming to the safety provisions of IEC 884-1 and correctly fitted with a compatible conversion plug.

-Many modern electrical appliances are now fitted with 'smart' technology, some connected via bluetooth and others via apps on computer, laptop or mobile devices.
+Many modern electrical appliances are now fitted with 'smart' technology, some connected via Bluetooth and others via apps on computer, laptop or mobile devices.
 Such devices may also be covered by the Radio Equipment Regulations 2017.
+Information on how the Radio Equipment Regulations 2017 apply in GB may be found on the GOV.UK website.

-- Electromagnetic Compatibility Regulations 2016 (contain provisions prohibiting electromagnetic emissions from electrical equipment interfering with the operation of other equipment)
+The Electromagnetic Compatibility Regulations 2016 may also apply.
+They contain provisions prohibiting electromagnetic emissions from electrical equipment interfering with the operation of other equipment.

 - Electrical Equipment (Safety) Regulations 2016